Mesoscopic Helices of Polar Domains in a Quadruple Perovskite

 Spin arrangements in magnets underlie diverse functional properties.
-The simplest configurations involves aligned (ferromagnet) or anti-aligned (antiferromagnet) spins, but these can also break into complex domain patterns \cite{shull1949detection,shpyrko2007direct}.
+The simplest configurations have aligned (ferromagnet) or anti-aligned (antiferromagnet) spins, but these can also break into complex domain patterns \cite{shull1949detection,shpyrko2007direct}.
 Magnetic systems are a fertile ground for realizing much more exotic non-collinear spin textures, such as cycloids, helicoids, or skyrmions \cite{yu2010real,zheng2023hopfion}.
 Such exotic spin spirals have emerged as an integral part to realizing multiferroic functionality that couples electrical, magnetic, and structural degrees of freedom.
-For example, cycloidal spirals of spins, $\mathbf{S_i}$, can lead to polarization, $\mathbf{P}$, given by $\mathbf{P} \sim \mathbf{r_{ij}} \times [\mathbf{S_i} \times \mathbf{S_j}] $ and where $\mathbf{r_{ij}}$ is the vector connecting $\mathbf{S_i}$ and $\mathbf{S_j}$.
-Canonical examples of spin spirals include TbMnO$_{3}$, Ni$_{3}$V$_{2}$O$_{6}$, and MnWO$_{4}$ \cite{kimura2003magnetic,kenzelmann2005magnetic,katsura2005spin,mostovoy2006ferroelectricity,spaldin2019advances,masuda2021electric}.
+For example, cycloidal spirals of spins are found in TbMnO$_{3}$, Ni$_{3}$V$_{2}$O$_{6}$, and MnWO$_{4}$\cite{kimura2003magnetic,kenzelmann2005magnetic,katsura2005spin,mostovoy2006ferroelectricity,spaldin2019advances,masuda2021electric}.

-Electrical dipoles can also form aligned (ferroelectric) or anti-aligned order (antiferroelectric), as well as complex domain configurations \cite{sawaguchi1951antiferroelectric,merz1954domain,van2007observation,jia2011direct}.
-While it is generally difficult to realize exotic electric dipole textures, advances in heterostructure-engineering have enabled the creation of emergent topological structures like polar vortices and merons in PbTiO$_{3}$/SrTiO$_{3}$ superlattices \cite{yadav2016observation,das2019observation,wang2020polar,shao2023emergent,hu2024giant}.
-These textures are achieved by carefully balancing the competition between strain, electrostatics, and polar instabilities \cite{hong2017stability,junquera2023topological}.
-However, the complexity of fine tuning these interactions motivates a parallel effort to discover bulk materials that can intrinsically host complex textures of electric dipoles, which could in turn inform new design principles for intricate ferroic states.
+Electrical dipoles also form aligned (ferroelectric) or anti-aligned order (antiferroelectric), as well as complex domain configurations \cite{sawaguchi1951antiferroelectric,merz1954domain,van2007observation,jia2011direct}.
+While it is comparatively difficult to realize exotic electric dipole textures, advances in heterostructure engineering have created topological structures like polar vortices and merons \cite{yadav2016observation,das2019observation,wang2020polar,shao2023emergent,hu2024giant}.
+But unlike in magnetic systems, the realization of chiral polar helices in ferroelectric crystals has been far less successful and remains a hotly pursued effort.

+To date, helical dipolar textures have been primarily discovered in liquid crystals and supra-molecular assemblies, remaining a vibrant research topic for many years \cite{bahr2001chirality, yashima2016supramolecular}.
+Discoveries and observations of chiral helical ground states in these systems are not only of fundamental interest but also hold potential for novel electro-optical applications \cite{tortora2011chiral,nayani2015spontaneous,chen2020first,kumari2024chiral, karcz2024spontaneous}.
+In crystalline ferroelectrics, however, chiral helices of electric dipoles textures have not been observed.
+A notable exception is the report of a possible helical polar texture in a so-called quadruple perovskite BiCu$_{0.1}$Mn$_{6.9}$O$_{12}$ in the form of periodic twisted atomic displacements \cite{khalyavin2020emergent}.